CihatGUVEN/survivor-demo/README.md

 # survivor-demo
-For Case study and example input look at the resources/Case.PDF for exit line press "exit"
+# For Case study and example input look at the resources/Case.PDF
+# For exit line press "exit"